 Chapter 3 Reenlistment Window, Reenlistment Options, and Retention Control Points a.
 The reenlistment opportunity window (ROW) opens 12 months from a Soldier's contractual ETS, for those Soldiers who's contractual ETS dates are between 1 October 2024 and 30 September 2026.
 No Soldier with a contractual ETS date of 1 October 2026 and later will enter the ROW at any time during Fiscal Year (FY) 2025.
-The ROW normally continues through 90 days prior to a Soldier's ETS; however, this restriction has been suspended and may be reinstated without future notice.
+Effective 1 July 2025, the ROW continues through 90-days prior to a Soldier's ETS; Soldiers that are within 90-days prior to their ETS may request an ETP to reenlist.
 Career Counselors must ensure they continue to counsel Soldiers and prepare reenlistment packets in accordance with AR 601-280.